BriskenFinancials/use-case-template/cards/UC10000426-A-02-review-product-brochures-faqs-and-recorded-demo-videos.md

 # Review product brochures, FAQs, and recorded demo videos

-Gather all relevant product brochures, faqs, and demo videos that showcase sap mbc's functionalities.
+This card supports the transition from 'Obtain access to a self-guided demo environment for SAP MBC'.
+Gather all relevant product brochures, faqs, and demo videos that showcase SAP MBC's functionalities.
 Verify that all materials are up-to-date and cover key features like multi-bank integration and payment processing.
-You will be able to confidently Gather all relevant product brochures, faqs, and demo videos that showcase sap mbc's functionalities

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-A-02-top.png)